ManApart/quest-command/notes.md

 The language of min
 Killer’s Haven - town where those who have accidently killed someone flee to for protection

+On game start, the oracle / antagonist tells the player to come talk to them, starts them on the main quest when you finally do talk with them.

+Bad guy works to destroy world.
+Null pointers crash game and are called seams.
+At one point bad guy does something and throws a fake error.
+Crash to desktop and when the player restarts the game, the bad guy makes mention of the crash.
+Null pointers mean that we have reached a seam.
+We have touched the void

+Bad guy recognizes the player and says you're really just an avatar for some diety creeping into our world

+### Other

+add stat categories?

 #### Races